-Weekly data ending 7/26/23 (July 2023 numbers are estimated). \\ 2013 Flows are only Mutual Fund flows, ETF Flows are not available.
+Weekly data ending 9/27/23 (September 2023 numbers are estimated).
+2013 Flows are only Mutual Fund flows, ETF Flows are not viable.
 The flows data include both taxable and municipal mutual funds and ETFs as defined by ICI.
 Included are investment grade, high-yield, government, multisector and world bond funds.

-- 9. Boomers love bonds.
-The demographic trend suggests, and we believe, that demand for fixed income will continue for many years as there are still approximately 10,000 boomers leaving the workforce every day with the need to transition their assets from accumulation to payout focused on income replacement.
-Prior to the mutual fund outflows in 2022 mentioned above, investor demand is evident in the positive fund inflows in each year going back to 2014. - 10.
+- 8. Boomers love bonds.
+The demographic trend suggests, and we believe demand for fixed income will continue for many years as there are still approximately 10,000 boomers leaving the workforce every day with the need to transition their assets from accumulation to payout focused on income replacement.
+Prior to the mutual fund outflows in 2022 mentioned above, investor demand is evident in the positive fund inflows in each year going back to 2014. - 9.
+Powerful tax-adjusted municipal yields.
+For taxpaying investors, if municipal yields are appropriately adjusted for an investor's federal income tax bracket, the tax-equivalent yields are compelling, particularly for higher-income individuals.
+For example, for someone in the top federal tax rate of 40.8%, a 4.5% tax-free municipal bond is equivalent to a 7.6% taxable bond.
+The tax-equivalent yield would be less for lower tax bracket investors. - 10.
 Bonds (may) beat stocks.
 A significant yield gap has emerged as bond yields have risen and the stock market has rallied.
-The yield on the Bloomberg Aggregate Index of 4.85% now exceeds the 1.5% dividend yield of the S&P 500 equity benchmark by 335 basis points, the widest gap since September 2007.
+The yield on the Bloomberg Aggregate Index of 5.39% now exceeds the 1.5% dividend yield of the S&P 500 equity benchmark by 335 basis points, the widest gap since before the financial crisis of 2008.
+Even more compelling is the tax-adjusted yield on the Bloomberg Municipal Bond Index yield of 7.30% (4.32% tax-free yield adjusted for a 40.8% tax rate).
 This suggests that the return for bonds may be very competitive relative to equities in 2024.